 Christopher Soto aka Loma (b.
 1991, Los Angeles) is a poet based in Brooklyn, New York.
 He is the author of “Sad Girl Poems” (Sibling Rivalry Press, 2016) and the editor of Nepantla: A Journal Dedicated to Queer Poets of Color (Nightboat Books, 2018).
+He cofounded the Undocupoets Campaign and worked with Amazon Literary Partnerships to establish grants for undocumented writers.
 In 2017, he was awarded “The Freedom Plow Award for Poetry & Activism” by Split This Rock and he was invited to teach a “Poetry and Protest Movements” course at Columbia University as part of the June Jordan Teaching Corp.
 In 2016, Poets & Writers honored Christopher Soto with the “Barnes & Nobles Writer for Writers Award.”
 He frequently writes book reviews for the Lambda Literary Foundation.
 His poems, reviews, interviews, and articles can be found at The Nation, The Guardian, The Advocate, Los Angeles Review of Books, American Poetry Review, Tin House, and more.
 His work has been translated into Spanish and Portuguese.
-He has been invited to speak at universities campuses across the country.
+He has been invited to speak at university campuses across the country.
 He is currently working on a full-length poetry manuscript about police violence and mass incarceration.
-He cofounded the Undocupoets Campaign and worked with Amazon Literary Partnerships to establish grants for undocumented writers.
 He received his MFA in poetry from NYU, where he was a Goldwater Hospital Writing Workshop Fellow.